 Voicemails are an effective tool if used correctly, but they can be frustrating if they are done badly.

-In the last few days I have had several voicemails that have been difficult to understand, I listen to them a couple of times but if I don’t get the message by then I just ignore them!
+I often get voicemails that are difficult to understand, I listen to them a couple of times but if I don’t get the message by then I just ignore them!
 That defeats the purpose of the call and leaves me frustrated.
 Clearly just a little bit of attention by the caller would have made it a positive experience rather than a frustrating one.
-Speaking too fast, speaking too close to the microphone can create a lisp that makes it hard to hear and accents can be difficult to understand … I had them all this week!
+Speaking too fast, speaking too close to the microphone can create a lisp that makes it hard to hear and accents can be difficult to understand!

 Here are a few tips for leaving business voicemails: